 - Trains & Buses from France to Geneva Airport (GVA)

-- Klook gives online quotations for pre-booked transfers without requiring personal information in advance.
+- Try Gettransfer for online quotations for pre-booked transfers without requiring personal information in advance.

 - Trainline is often the easiest site for buying online train tickets for Switzerland, France, and much of Europe.